CornHieu-coder/99.6-accuracy-MNIST-model/README.md

        Note that Elastic Distortion is very impactful in bumping up accuracy.
 For the sake of reference, i will put the paper that back up my idea here:         https://cognitivemedium.com/assets/rmnist/Simard.pdf

-Before running code, make sure to install necaessary packages: pip install -r requirements.txt
+Before running code, make sure to install necessary packages: pip install -r requirements.txt